BluArch/csc360_coursework/assign3/.ipynb_checkpoints/README-checkpoint.md

 Your implementation of `assign3/feedbackq.c` will accept a single argument consisting of a text file with lines, the lines together containing information about tasks for a particular simulation case.
-For example, to run the first test case theç following would be entered at the command line:
+For example, to run the first test case the following would be entered at the command line:

 `./feedbackq cases/test1.txt`